ObolNetwork/charon/README.md

 go get github.com/spf13/cobra/cobra
 ```

+### Configuration

+In descending order, the Charon client checks for client configurations:

+- As environment variables beginning with `CHARON_`, with hyphens substituted for underscores. e.g. `CHARON_BEACON_NODE=http://....`
+- Declared in a yaml file in `~/.charon.yaml`, e.g. `beacon-node: http://...`
+- Passed in as CLI params to the binary, e.g. `--beacon-node http://...`

 ## Repo Overview

 Charon is built in [GoLang](https://golang.org/dl/), with [Cobra](https://cobra.dev/) managing its command line interfaces, and using [Viper](https://github.com/spf13/viper) for it's configuration management.